 360: Circle, cycle, degree.
 Babylonian origin, used by astronomers.
 Measure of rotation and return, time, compass, repetition, steering drones and planets.

-First self-replicating computer program: 1962, based on von Neumann theory, code copies itself, early digital lifeform.
+First self-replicating computer program: 1962, Darwin, an early self-reproducing computer game based on von Neumann’s ideas, code copies itself, early digital lifeform.

 404: Error, nothing found.
 Errors per day app.
 100–200 million.

-Floppy disks: Still used in some nuclear systems, legacy tech stability.
+Floppy disks: Still used in some legacy industrial, transport, aviation, and defense systems, legacy tech stability.

-432: Resonant frequency.
-Harmonic tuning standard.
-Sound associated with calm.
+432: Harmonic tuning alternative.
+Sound associated by some listeners with calm.
 Cathedral bells, cosmic background noise.

 Arecibo message, 1974: 1,679 binary bits sent to M13 star cluster 25,000 light-years away, first intentional radio transmission to potential extraterrestrials.